Quick Facts about Mental Health in Foster Youth

 - Foster children are 5 times as likely to have anxiety and 7 times as likely to have depression than children not in the child welfare system.³

-With the stories of neglect, abuse and trauma that we hear from the foster parents we serve, none of these statistics are surprising.
+With the stories of neglect, abuse and trauma that we hear from the foster parents we serve, none of these statistics of child depression are surprising.
 Still, they are sobering.

 As caregivers of children from hard places, we must be aware of the risks and ensure that our children are receiving the help they need.

-As friends of parents fostering, we must provide support when we see it.
+As friends of parents fostering, we must provide support when we recognize signs of depression in children.

 As child welfare workers of foster youth, we must eliminate silos and insist that the children on our case loads receive trauma-sensitive mental health services.